 - See How To Fix Problems Caused by Windows Updates for help undoing the damage if the updates already installed but you're now experiencing a problem.

 See Windows Updates & Patch Tuesday FAQ for answers to other common questions, including "Does Microsoft test these updates before they push them out?" and "Why hasn't Microsoft fixed the problem that their update caused on my computer?!"

-Run in to some trouble during or after July's Patch Tuesday?
+Run in to some trouble during or after August's Patch Tuesday?
 Head over to Google+ and leave a new comment on my post: